 harm.
 If the defendant used force but was not the initial aggressor, then

 this defense may hold up.

 All criminal defense cases require the prosecution to prove the defendant’s

 guilt; it’s not up to criminal defense attorneys to prove their

 client’s innocence.
 Essentially, this means that a lack of evidence

 can prevent a conviction.

-as well as state and federal, laws surrounding issues of domestic violence.
+the local, as well as state and federal, laws surrounding issues of domestic violence.